bschlenk/node-roku-client/README.md

 and text methods.
 It allows them to be chained and repeated and handles all promise chaining internally.

-Each key within the [keys.js](lib/keys.js) module is available on the commander instance in camelcase form.
+Each key within the [keys.ts] module is available on the commander instance in camelcase form.
 Additionally, a `.text()` method is available to send text strings.
 Each key command takes an optional number to specify the number of times to repeat the command, defaulting to `1`.